 - Knowledge of ecological concepts and natural history

-- Current Standard First Aid and CPR, Wilderness First Aid preferred (or ability to get before employment).
-Wilderness First Responder and lifeguard needed for some summer trip leading positions.
+- Current Standard First Aid and CPR certification, Wilderness First Aid preferred (or ability to get before employment)

 - Ability to be in an active, outdoor environment in a variety of weather conditions

 - Ability to safely lead groups over various terrain (uneven ground, roots, uphill hiking), while carrying a small backpack with teaching and first aid supplies

 First season salary is $325/week with step increases based on experience.
 Benefits include shared, rustic housing (optional), meals during overnight programs, laundry, internet access, and camping equipment usage.
 Tanglewood and Blueberry Cove positions qualify for internships in any program season.

 Fall 2019 staff training begins Tuesday, September 3rd with the on-site program season wrapping up October 25th.
 Occasional work may be available on an as-needed basis during the winter and successful field teachers are encouraged to return for the spring, summer or fall season the following year.

 TO APPLY: Please send cover letter, resume, and names & contact information of 3 references to:

 Jessica Decke, Director